CP-Agent: Agentic Constraint Programming: Experiments

-Our experimental setup executed all 101 problems, using agentic-python-coder version 1.0.0 and Claude 4 Sonnet version 20241022.
-Each problem execution produces a solution file containing the generated CPMpy model and a conversation log recording the complete agent interaction.
-We validated solutions by running them against the reference CPMpy models.
-For satisfaction problems, we verified that the solutions satisfy all constraints defined in the reference models.
-For optimization problems, we additionally compared the objective value with the reference solution (ground truth) to ensure optimality.
-This approach correctly handles problems with multiple valid solutions while ensuring correctness.
+We ran all our experiments on all 101 CP-Bench problems three times, with CP-Agent implemented as agentic-python-coder (version 2.2.1) using Claude Sonnet 4.5 (version 20250929) as the language model for our main experiment.
+The models used in the model generalization and the task management experiments are described below.
+For each problem, the agent produced a solution file containing the generated CPMpy model, and we recorded a conversation log with the complete agent interaction.
+We tested all solutions against the ground-truth CPMpy models.
+For each satisfaction problem, we tested whether the solution satisfies all ground-truth constraints.
+For optimization problems, we compared the objective value of the generated solution with an optimal pre-computed ground-truth value to confirm optimality.
+Note that a problem may have several correct and optimal solutions, hence the ground-truth model must not contain symmetry-breaking constraints.
+We always report results averaged across three runs to account for randomness.

+The agentic-python-coder, the problem specifications and ground-truth models to reproduce our experiments, and the generated solutions and execution logs, are available online~\cite{CPAgentData2025}.
+The data is encrypted (password \texttt{Ckc1ADsKXRfmzD2}) to avoid training data contamination.